thindil/steamsky/README.md

 directory (if you use released binary) and type `./steamsky`.
 Game works only in terminal.

+### Starting parameters
+You can set game directories by starting parameters.
+Possible options are:

+* --datadir=[directory] set directory where all game data files (and directories like ships, items, etc.) are.
+Example: `./steamsky --datadir=/home/user/game/tmp`.
+Default value is *data/*

+* --savedir=[directory] set directory where game (or logs) will be saved.
+Game must have write permission to this directory.
+Example: `./steamsky --savedir=/home/user/.saves`.
+Default value is *data/*

+* --docdir=[directory] set directory where game documentation is (at this moment important only for license and changelog files).
+Example `./steamsky --docdir=/usr/share/steamsky/doc`.
+Default value is *doc/*.

+Of course, you can set all parameters together: `./steamsky --datadir=somedir/ --savedir=otherdir/ --docdir=anotherdir/`

+Important: all set in that way directories must end with slash.

+Paths to directories can be absolute or relative where file `steamsky` is.

 ## Modify game
 For detailed informations about modifying various game elements or debugging game, see [MODDING.md](bin/doc/MODDING.md)